By Gbenro Adesina

 It said contravention notices were served to different organisations since June 13 last year including all radio stations in the state.

-According to Arulogun, the Music House ignored his request for an application for a new building plan having established through an inspection that the building violated its original plan without seeking physical planning approval from the state Bureau of Physical planning and development control.
+According to Arulogun, the Music House ignored his request for an application for a new building plan having established through an inspection that the building violated its original plan without seeking physical planning approval from the state Bureau of Physical Planning and development control.

 Ayefele had approached the court last week to stop the demolition.

-Sympathisers are still at the scene weeping and cursing the Ajimobi-led administration for what they see as injustice to the disabled musician.
+Sympathisers are still at the scene weeping and cursing the Ajimobi-led administration for what they see as an injustice to the disabled musician.